Associate Professor of Neuroscience, Faculty of Science

-I received my PhD in behavioural neuroscience from McGill University, Canada in 2004.
-That year I also received a Marie Curie Fellowship from the EU to conduct post-doctoral research in the School of Biomedical Sciences here at the University of Nottingham.
-In 2006 I received a Young Investigator from NARSAD to continue this work.
-After a short spell at De Montfort University I returned to the University of Nottingham in 2008 to take up a Lectureship in Neuroscience at Sutton Bonington Campus in the School of Biosciences.
+I received my PhD in neuroscience from McGill University in 2004.
+That year I also received a Marie Curie Fellowship from the EU to conduct post-doctoral research in the School of Biomedical Sciences (now School of Life Sciences) here at the University of Nottingham.
+In 2006 I received a Young Investigator Award from NARSAD (now Brain & Behavior Research Foundation) to continue this work.
+After a brief spell lecturing at De Montfort University I returned to Nottingham in 2008 to become a Lecturer in Neuroscience in the School of Biosciences at Sutton Bonington Campus.
+In 2018 I became an Associate Professor of Neuroscience.

-I supervise final year undergraduate dissertations and I teach on various undergraduate modules in the School of Biosciences: Coordinated Physiological Functions (module convenor), Animal Biology… read more
+I supervise final year undergraduate dissertations and I teach on various undergraduate modules in the School of Biosciences: Animal Biology (module convenor), Introductory Physiology, Animal… read more

 Local Group Representative for the British Neuroscience Association

-Ad hoc reviewer for various journals and funding bodies in the UK and Europe
+Ad hoc reviewer for various journals and funding bodies nationally and internationally

-I supervise final year undergraduate dissertations and I teach on various undergraduate modules in the School of Biosciences: Coordinated Physiological Functions (module convenor), Animal Biology (module convenor), Introductory Physiology, Physiology of Electrically Excitable Tissues, and Systems Neurophysiology.
+I supervise final year undergraduate dissertations and I teach on various undergraduate modules in the School of Biosciences: Animal Biology (module convenor), Introductory Physiology, Animal Physiology & Anatomy, Essential Study Skills, Physiology of Electrically Excitable Tissues, Coordinated Physiological Functions, and Systems Neurophysiology.